swaptacular/swpt_accounts/protocol.rst

    `AccountTransfer`_ messages, the value MUST be ``0``.

 ts : date-time
-   The moment at which this message was emitted (the message's timestamp).
+   The moment at which this message was sent (the message's timestamp).

 ttl : float